10 Interesting facts about Rajiv Gandhi

-Rajiv Gandhi was the eldest son of Indira Gandhi and Feroze Gandhi.
-He was born on 20 August, 1944 in Mumbai.
-In 1984, he became the seventh and youngest Prime Minister of India after the assassination of his mother.
+Rajiv Gandhi in 1984 became the youngest and seventh Prime Minsiter of India after the assassination of his mother.
+He was born on 20 August, 1944 and was the eldest son of Feroz gandhi and Indira Gandhi.
 For pursuing an Engineering degree he studied at Trinity College, Cambridge but was not able to complete his degree.
 Then he went to Imperial College London.
 He entered politics in 1980 after the death of his brother Sanjay Gandhi.
-Let's study some unknown and interesting facts about Rajiv Gandhi through this article.

 10 unknown and interesting facts about Rajiv Gandhi